-02 Herbarium
+02 Herbarium, Offices

-Specialized Herbarium Storage Pha Tad Ke seeks to create a 240 square meter herbarium to accommodate specimens collected in the field to facilitate botanical research and to encourage the study of the preservation of the Flora of Laos.
-The herbarium will be a useful tool for training and also for providing subjects for study in the flora and biodiversity and will eventually consist of more than 10,000 indigenous species.
+Specialized Herbarium Storage Pha Tad Ke seeks to create a 360 square meter herbarium to accommodate specimens collected in the field, to facilitate biodiversity research and to encourage the study of the preservation of the Flora of Laos.
+In addition to the Herbarium there will be a 360 square meter area for the library, meeting room, staff offices and a seed bank.
+The herbarium will be a tool for training and also for providing subjects for study in the flora and biodiversity, and will eventually consist of more than 15,000 indigenous species.
 This herbarium will demand rigorous discipline in its development and careful conservation work.
-Each collected specimen will be given a classification, a description and precise details of its collecting.
+Each collected specimen will be given a classification, a description and precise details of its collecting history.